s-a/beatproducer-projects/README.md

 Beatproducer is a beat producer environment for browsers available at https://s-a.github.io/beatproducer/studio/.

 Do not change this repository manually.
 It is managed by the beatproducer studio.
+As a fork it stores you personal beatproducer projects.

 Cheers!